umee-network/docs/docs/validators/installing-UX-node.md

         minimum-gas-prices = "0.1uumee"

 6. Overwriting default genesis.json file
-    nce initialized, overwrite the default `genesis.json` file with genesis state file for the particular network that you are joining.
+    Once initialized, overwrite the default `genesis.json` file with genesis state file for the particular network that you are joining.
 You may retrieve the genesis state file from the Umee [repository](https://github.com/umee-network/umee) or another trusted source:

 #### Mainnet Node